trinodb/trino.io/_posts/2020-06-16-presto-summit-zuora.md

 **Using Presto as Query Layer in a Distributed Microservices Architecture**

+Update:

+We had a great event with lots of questions from the audience, taking us beyond the planned time frame.
+Check out the recording to learn more:

+{% youtube rkBO_kciz-k %}

 <!--more-->

 Presto has found its place as a SQL-based query engine for big data in the new